Date of Award:

 Academic achievement and behavioral incidents differentiated between the three groups in the expected manner.
 Therefore, teachers and administrators should be mindful of the fact that the three groups of students do not differ solely in terms of intelligence.

 Johnson, Norman C., "Assessing Cognitive Abilities in a Sample of Sioux Children Utilizing Traditional and Nonverbal Measures of Intelligence" (2006).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6238.